 One of the primary reasons why paying ransom in a ransomware attack is not advisable is due to ethical considerations.
 By paying the ransom, we indirectly support and incentivize cybercriminals to continue their illegal activities.
 These criminals profit from the fear and desperation of their victims, which only perpetuates the cycle of ransomware attacks.
 Instead, we should focus on strengthening our cybersecurity measures, raising awareness, and collaborating with law enforcement agencies to combat these threats effectively.
 Ahsay is conducting backup business.
 We always encourage enterprises to create backup rather than pay ransom.
 Immutable backup does not allow unauthorized access to your data.
 Data cannot be encrypted, modified, or deleted.
 You can restore data from backup sets in ransomware attacks.

 While the urge to pay the ransom in a ransomware attack may be strong, it is crucial to consider our long-term implications and ethical responsibilities.
 By refusing to pay, we take a stand against criminal activities, protect ourselves from potential data loss, and encourage a more secure digital environment.
 It is essential to prioritize preventive measures, such as robust cybersecurity practices and regular data backups, to minimize the impact of ransomware attacks and ensure the safety of our valuable information.
 Do you have plan to create an immutable backup for restore your data in ransomware attacks?
+The cost only starts at USD2/100GB/month.
+Support unlimited endpoints.
 Contact us.